helix-editor/helix/book/src/guides/indent.md

 ## Indent queries

-When Helix is inserting a new line through `o`, `O`, or `<ret>`, to determine the indent level for the new line, the query in `indents.scm` is run on the document.
+When Helix is inserting a new line through `o`, `O`, or `<ret>`, to determine the indent level for the new line, the query in `indents.tsq` is run on the document.
 The starting position of the query is the end of the line above where a new line will be inserted.